JoshSJKim/FCC---Basic-JavaScript/README.md

 return "No"
 ```

-- In the above code, if num is greater than 5 and less than 10, it will return "Yes".
+- In the above code, if num is greater than 5 and less than 10, it will return "Yes". i.e if number is between 5 and 10
 - If either one of the conditions is false, it will automatically return "No".

 The above can also be written using the && operator.